Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: General formulation of sensitivity indices

-In addition to the individual effect of the variable $X_i$, the Shapley effects take into account the effects of interactions by distributing them equally in the index of each input that plays in the interaction \cite{owe14}.
+In addition to the individual effect of the variable $X_i$, the Shapley effects take into account the effects of interactions by distributing them equally in the index of each input that plays in the interaction \cite{owe14} {(see Equation \eqref{share} in the introduction)}.
 Therefore, the FF Setting is achieved by using the Shapley effects.
-However, the FP Setting is not precisely achieved because we cannot distinguish the contributions of the main and interaction effects in a Shapley effect.
+However, the FP Setting is not precisely achieved because we cannot distinguish the contributions of the main and interaction effects in a Shapley effect for the case of independent inputs.

 In the case of dependent inputs, Eq. \eqref{sand} does not hold true anymore.
 However, due to the equitable principle on which the allocation rule is based, a Shapley effect close to zero means that the input has no significant contribution to the variance of the output, neither by its interactions nor by its dependencies with other inputs.
-Therefore, the FF Setting can be addressed with $Sh_i$.
+Therefore, the FF Setting can be addressed with $Sh_i$ for the case of non-independent inputs, which cannot be directly done with either of Sobol' indices.